For holders of diplomatic and official passports:

 ENTERING AND LEAVING THE COUNTRY

-There is no visa regime with Tunisia.
-A stay of up to 3 months is permitted without a visa, and any requests for extensions (if necessary) should be submitted in a timely manner (about one month before the expiry of the three-month period) to the police station in the given place of residence.
+The issue of stay after the expiration of the visa is resolved by a timely submission of a request (about one month before the expiry of the three-month period) to the police station in the given place of residence.
 If case of an overstay, 20 Tunisian dinars (approximately EUR 6) will be charged for every additional week of stay.
 For tourism purposes, a traveller must have a passport with at least 3 months of remaining validity, and a return ticket.
 There is no obligation to have a health insurance, nor to submit evidence of vaccination.
 Regarding excise goods being brought into or out of the country, there is a limit on the quantity of cigarettes (200 pcs.), cigars (50 pcs.), tobacco (500 g), alcoholic beverages with up to 25% of alcohol (2 litres), beverages with more than 25% of alcohol (1 litre).
 Amounts of money being brought in excess of 25,000 TND (around 7,500 EUR) must be declared at customs.
 Declarations are made using the “Declaration of Foreign Currency Import” form prior to leaving the customs zone.
 The maximum amount of money that may be brought out of the country is TND 5,000 (around EUR 1,500).
 Amounts in excess of the above must be declared with evidence of origin.
 Regarding arrival to Tunisia in a private vehicle, customs authorities issue driving permits within the territory of Tunisia with a duration of up to 3 months.
 Thereafter the status of the vehicle must be regulated.
 The import of personal hunting weapons is permitted, with mandatory declaration at the customs and a permit from the Tunisian Ministry of the Interior.
 The import of other types of weapons is prohibited.
 Pets must have a veterinary card and sanitary/health certificate, issued by the competent bodies.
 The import of breeds considered ‘dangerous’, such as pit bulls, is prohibited.
 Works of cultural and historical importance must be declared, and a prior permit from the Tunisian Ministry of the Interior is necessary.
 Telephone numbers of border and customs authorities: General Customs Directorate, telephone number: 00 216 71 79 33 04, address Rue Asdrubal Belvedere; border office at the airport in Tunis, telephone number: 00 216 71 75 11 91, in the port of Tunis 00 216 71 33 31 93, at the airport in Monastir, telephone number: 00 216 73 52 11 04.

 SOCIAL SECURITY AGREEMENT